 Here Henderson’s explorations in the altissimo register almost sound like a call to prayer, and he would continue to develop this technique.
 A relaxed ‘Night And Day’ sees the players stretch out on a familiar standard.

 Mode For Joe (Blue Note, 1966)

-For his last Blue Note Records as a leader in the 1960s, Joe Henderson assembled a larger ensemble consisting of trumpeter Lee Morgan, trombonist Curtis Fuller, pianist Cedar Walton, Ron Carter on , drummer Joe Chambers and vibraphonist Bobby Hutcherson. on
+For his last album on Blue Note Records as a leader in the 1960s, Joe Henderson assembled a larger ensemble consisting of trumpeter Lee Morgan, trombonist Curtis Fuller, pianist Cedar Walton, Ron Carter on bass, drummer Joe Chambers and vibraphonist Bobby Hutcherson.

 The Kicker (Milestone, 1967)

 In 1967 Joe Henderson recorded the first of ten albums for Milestone with producer Orrin Keepnews.
-‘The Kicker’ is a safe start considering the musical landscape of the time, although future would be more experimental.
+‘The Kicker’ is a safe start considering the musical landscape of the time, although future Joe Henderson albums would be more experimental.

-The title track is an original he had already recorded with Horace Silver (on ‘A r’) and Bobby Hutcherson (‘The Kicker’).
-For My Fathe
+The title track is an original he had already recorded with Horace Silver (on ‘A Song For My Father’) and Bobby Hutcherson (‘The Kicker’).

 Perhaps most interesting is the decision to include some of Henderson’s favourite standards, thereby acknowledging influences such as Strayhorn, Jobim, Getz and Rollins.

 The following year’s ‘Tetragon’ is comparable, opening with ‘Invitation’.

 Perhaps the most satisfying Milestone release, ‘Power To The People’ introduces electric bass and keyboards and features frequent collaborators Ron Carter, Herbie Hancock and Jack DeJohnette plus the trumpet player, Mike Lawrence.